 Odaigahara is divided into 2 areas, Nishi-Odai and Higashi-Odai.

-Nishi-Odai is a natural forest area, to protect the environment and provide a more advanced exploration service, this area will limit visitors per day.
-You need to register, pay the fee with the management board and you will be arranged to travel in a group, along with a guide and security guard.
+Nishi-Odai is a natural forest reserve, designed to protect the environment while offering a more structured exploration experience.
+To ensure sustainability, the number of visitors is limited each day.
+You will need to register, pay the fee to the management, and you’ll be assigned to a group with a guide and security guard for your journey.

-This place is also quite suitable for beginners, because the road is quite flat, with not a high slope, very easy to walk.
+This place is also quite suitable for beginners, as the trail is relatively flat with a gentle slope, making it easy to walk and enjoy the scenery.

 I walked while admiring the scenery and taking photos so I didn't feel too tired 😀

-Because of the high humidity, a lot of rain, and the high location, the weather here is really cold compared to the same time in Osaka.
-You should prepare a waterproof jacket or raincoat before coming here.
+Due to the high humidity, frequent rainfall, and the elevated location, the weather here is much colder compared to Osaka at the same time.
+It’s advisable to bring a waterproof jacket or raincoat before heading here.

 Luckily, the day I went, the weather was very nice.

-And finally, after about 2 hours of climbing, I reached the top of Hidegatake (日出ヶ岳), the highest point of Odaigahara.
+After about 2 hours of climbing, I finally reached the top of Hidegatake (日出ヶ岳), the highest point of Odaigahara.

 The person accompanying me today, my colleague.